Anil Kapoor: 2000s

-Kapoor played a grey character with finesse in the 2005 thriller, Chocolate.
+Kapoor played a grey character in the 2005 thriller, Chocolate.
 Anil's first release of 2007 Salaam-e-Ishq: A Tribute to Love was a box office hit in overseas though a flop in India.
-Anees Bazmee's Welcome, which released on 21 December 2007 was declared the biggest success of the year.
+Anees Bazmee's Welcome, which released on 21 December 2007 was declared the biggest success of the year, earning him his fourth nomination for the Filmfare Award for Best Supporting Actor.
 Kapoor's understated performance in Subhash Ghai's Black & White was highly lauded.
 His first release in 2008, Abbas Mustan's thriller, Race became a box-office hit.
-Vijay Krishna Acharya's, Tashan marked Anil's comeback to Yash Raj Films but failed to do well at the box-office.
+Vijay Krishna Acharya's Tashan marked Anil's comeback to Yash Raj Films, but failed to do well at the box-office.

-His most recent films were his first English language film, Slumdog Millionaire, which was released on 12 November 2008, and Yuvvraaj, which was released on 21 November 2008.
+His first English language film, Slumdog Millionaire, which was released on 12 November 2008.
+Yuvvraaj was released on 21 November 2008.
 Yuvvraaj, with Salman Khan and Katrina Kaif, failed to do well at the box-office.
 On the other hand, Slumdog Millionaire has won a number of international awards and received rave reviews from critics, costing only US$15 million to produce, but pulling in more than $352 million worldwide.
 In January 2009, he attended the 66th Golden Globe Awards ceremony along with the team of Slumdog Millionaire, which won four Golden Globe Awards.
 Kapoor demonstrated his well-known enthusiasm after Slumdog won the Academy Award for Best Picture (one of eight awards).
 He also received a nomination for Best Ensemble at the Black Reel Awards of 2008 and has won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.